Barton College

 Home sweet homeland.

 I’m very conscious that the Wilson that I regard as home is not really a place that exists any more.
 It’s an idea.
 It’s maybe even an idealization.
 And I have to be careful not to romanticize what Wilson is, or even what Wilson was.
 My name is Lisa Y. Henderson.
 As much as Wilson is home for me, I’ve wondered if I could live here now.
 But I feel really incredibly fortunate to have grown up when and where I did.
 My closest community had a little core of first-generation, middle-class, college-educated African-Americans.
 My parents’ generation.
 And they came together in this town in the early 1960’s, in an era when there was obviously a lot of promise for change for Black people.
 But that promise mostly was being realized on a remote level, on a national level, and I grew up in a very, very segregated Wilson.
 I was too young to understand segregation.
-I was shielded from it, and I certainly never thought of myself in any as inferior to white people.
+I was shielded from it, and I certainly never thought of myself in any way as inferior to white people.
 We were conscious of white people, but they weren’t really part of our world.
 That didn’t change much even when I attended integrated schools.
 These past six or seven years, I’ve been coming home to give a couple of talks in February.
 Black History Month.
 And as a result of those talks, people have sought me out to learn more.
 I appreciate that.
-That’s part of of what I’m trying to do — to make people conscious of, or to think about the role of Black people in Wilson’s history.
+That’s part of what I’m trying to do — to make people conscious of, or to think about the role of Black people in Wilson’s history.
 I feel like I have this incredible responsibility in this town — to sort of help it be a better place for everybody who lives here.
 To expand the idea of to whom history belongs.
 I think people, especially young people, feel disconnected from the idea of history.
 They don’t see how it matters.
 But when you can look around you, and see now only what’s here, but what was here, it makes it easier to think about what could be here.
 Now that you know what people have done, it’s easier to imagine what you can do.

 The passage above was condensed from a much longer interview in which I talked to photojournalist Keith Dannemiller about the idea of “home.”
 I am honored to be included in his exhibition, Homesweet, Homeland, now on display at Wilson’s Barton College.
 Dannemiller, who has lived in Mexico for more than 30 years, first came to Wilson for Eyes on Main Street‘s artist residency.
 Says Dannemiller, “Comprised of 50 color prints and 16 tintype portraits with accompanying interviews, Homesweet, Homeland is a personal journey of rediscovery of America and its essential diversity, in a region burdened by the baggage of tradition, the vestiges of slavery, and the concentration of power in the hands of a few, but with the hope and potential to forge a new, more inclusive community out of the manifold Souths of today.”